-- 10. Sri.
-Dijo Kappan representing the Consumer Education Trust presented the view and objections on the review petitions filed by KSEB Ltd. He stated that there is no urgency in disposing of the review petitions when the Post of the Chairperson of the Commission is vacant.
+- 9. Shri.
+Dijo Kappan representing the Consumer Education Trust presented the objections on the review petitions filed by KSEB Ltd. He stated that there is no urgency in disposing of the review petitions when the Post of the Chairperson of the Commission is vacant.
 He also stated that there is delay in filing the petition and such petitions shall not be a reason for allowing unreasonable expenses which are ultimately borne by the consumers.
-Further allowing controllable expenses over and above the approved limit is also not correct.
-He also pointed out that there is a need to expedite the collection of arrears of electricity charges and submitted that proper and effective measures may be initiated for the same.
-He further pointed out that the Commission should have a look into the unnecessary expenses incurred by the licensee and ensure that directions issued by the Commission are properly complied with.
-Sri, Ratheesh Kumar A, on behalf of the HT-EHT Association stated that the Commission may issue order on the review petition only after the appeal filed by the Association before the APTEL is finalized. - 11.
-During the hearing the Commission sought certain additional details to adduce further confirmations on the review petition from KSEB Ltd and allowed time till 4-8-217.
-KSEB Ltd furnished the details only on 21-8-2017.
+According to him, allowing controllable expenses over and above the approved limit is not correct.
+He also pointed out that there is a need to expedite collection of arrears of KSEB Ltd and submitted that proper and effective measures may be initiated for the same.
+He further pointed out that the Commission should have a look into the unnecessary expenses incurred by the licensee and a monitoring mechanism to ensure that directions issued by the Commission are properly complied with by KSEB Ltd. Sri, Ratheesh Kumar A EICL on behalf of the HT-EHT Association stated that the Commission may issue order on the review petition only after the appeal filed by the Association before the APTEL is finalized. - 10.
+During the hearing the Commission also sought certain additional details to substantiate the review petition from KSEB Ltd and allowed time till 04-08-2017.
+KSEB Ltd furnished the reply vide letter dated 21-08-2017.